Amplify-Insurance/monorepo/contracts/readMe.md

-# Amplify Insurance Smart Contracts
+# LayerCover Insurance Smart Contracts

-This directory contains the Solidity sources for the Amplify Insurance protocol.
+This directory contains the Solidity sources for the LayerCover protocol.
 The contracts implement an on-chain insurance marketplace where underwriters supply USDC liquidity and policy-holders buy cover on specific risks.
 All lifecycle actions are enforced by these smart contracts.

 ## Directory structure